cebrakadabra/python-api/README.md

 - simple api with one endpoint named snippets finished
 - API which follows the DRY concept
 - using class based views, rather than function based views
+- using generic class based views by using mixins